brianabouchard/create3_docs/docs/setup/jetson-native.md

 #
 -->

-# Connect Create® 3 to NVIDIA® Jetson™ and set up ROS 2 Galactic
+# Connect Create® 3 to NVIDIA® Jetson Nano™ and set up ROS 2 Galactic

 !!! important
     **This is community-submitted content.
 Please feel welcome to submit PRs for additions or corrections.**